 Click on the Results tab to display data that meets your search criteria.
 You can click on the Footprint icon to show the scene coverage.
 To the right of this is a Browse icon.
 This will display the image to help you decide if the scene meets your needs.
 Users are encouraged to only download one or two images initially.
 Once you gain experience working with these data you can come back and get more.

 Sentinel 2 data use very long folder and filenames that may cause problems in the Windows operating system.
-You should extract the data into a folder near the top of the file structure.
+You should extract (unzip) the data into a folder near the top of the file structure.
 By this we mean U:\ rather than something like: U:\Project\Rasters\Sentinel\MyNewData\ImageDate.
 Once the data are extracted rename the new data folder to a shorter name.
-For example, a typical Sentinel data folder name might be:
+Sentinel 2 file name usually takes this fomat:

-The YCEO Lab currently supports ENVI 5.3.1 and cannot be used to open Sentinel 2 data in this new format.
-You can open these data using the ESA Sentinel Toolbox.
+You can also open these data using the ESA Sentinel-2 Toolbox program SNAP.
 This is installed on the YCEO Lab systems.
 You can also download this software from the ESA site:

 MODIS is an extensive program using sensors on two satellites that each provide complete daily coverage of the earth.
 The data have a variety of resolutions; spectral, spatial and temporal.
 Because the MODIS sensor is carried on both the Terra and Aqua satellites, it is generally possible to obtain images in the morning (Terra) and the afternoon (Aqua) for any particular location.
 Night time data are also available in the thermal range of the spectrum.
 You should consider time of day when ordering a scene for a specific day.